Stylumia

 Stylumia is an Indian software as a service company based in Bangalore, Karnataka.
 Stylumia is better known for providing artificial intelligence-driven fashion analytics tools to apparel industries.

 Formation and services

-In 2015, the Stylumia was founded by an entrepreneur, Ganesh Subramanian.
+In 2015, Stylumia was founded by an entrepreneur, Ganesh Subramanian.
 Since its inception, the company has developed several market Intelligence tools for fashion industry.
-In 2016, Stylumia has introduced artificial intelligence based tools for fashion trend forecasting, demand prediction, predictive distribution and design generation.
+In 2016, Stylumia introduced artificial intelligence based tools for fashion trend forecasting, demand prediction, predictive distribution and design generation.
 In 2017, Stylumia expanded their business to Europe.
 In 2020, Stylumia expanded their business to North America.

 Stylumia has helped "reduce fashion industry's carbon footprints by 60 million garments per annum."

 The company has been recognised for its sustainability efforts and was chosen as one of the six circular change makers in 2019.

 In 2019, Stylumia was selected for the Target Accelerator Program to support Target's global business strategy.